Emotional Well-Being and Mental Health

 If we feel that your child would benefit from some nurturing Thrive support we will get in touch with you for a chat about it.
 Similarly if you are concerned about your child for any reason at all please let us know so that we can help.

-I am not in school every day but can be contacted any time through school or by email: firstname.lastname@example.org
+I am in school every Wednesday but can be contacted any day by calling the school 01326 290337, via Class Dojo or by email: firstname.lastname@example.org

 I will do my best to help.